What to Expect Once a Winding Up Petition has been Issued

 - Movement or sale of assets at an undervalue;

 - Use of the company name with a new company.

-Following the official receiver interview and subsequent investigation directors can be banned from being a director or holding a management position in a company from between 2-15 years, if found to have been trading irresponsibly.
-They can also be made personally liable for company debts; fined, and in the most serious offences be jailed, though this is reserved for criminal activity.
+Following the official receiver interview and subsequent investigation, directors can be banned from being a director or holding a management position in a company from between 2-15 years, if found to have been trading irresponsibly.
+They can also be made personally liable for company debts; fined, and for the most serious offences be jailed, though this is reserved for criminal activity.

 The directors will lose control of the limited company following the winding up order.